In Brazil, artists and activists protest against mining bill

 “There is not even an attempt to hide their strategy,” Vargas said.
 “From the beginning, the Bolsonaro government has made clear its anti-environmentalist agenda.”

-Other bills activists and artists denounced at today’s event would loosen environmental restrictions on infrastructure projects on protected lands; regularize the illegal occupation of public land through invasion and deforestation; and potentially strip Indigenous reserves of their protected status.
+Other bills that activists and artists denounced would loosen environmental restrictions on infrastructure projects on protected lands, regularize the illegal occupation of public land through invasion and deforestation, and potentially strip Indigenous reserves of their protected status.

-In a hearing before Senate President Rodrigo Pacheco, Veloso reminded lawmakers of recent environmental disasters that some experts have attributed to climate change – landslides in Rio de Janeiro state that killed more than 200 people, floodings in the states of Bahia and Minas Gerais.
+In a hearing before Senate President Rodrigo Pacheco, Veloso reminded lawmakers of recent environmental disasters that some experts have attributed to climate change — landslides in Rio de Janeiro state that killed more than 200 people and floods in the states of Bahia and Minas Gerais.

-“None of these are images of the distant future, Mr. President; it’s happening now,” Veloso said.
-“The Senate has the power and responsibility to prevent irreversible legislative changes that, by giving in to localized interests, impost an immense toll on society and jeopardize the country’s future.”
+“None of these are images of the distant future, Mr. President.
+It’s happening now,” Veloso said.
+“The Senate has the power and responsibility to prevent irreversible legislative changes that, by giving in to special interests, impose an immense toll on society and jeopardize the country’s future.”

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.